 - Work to develop core competencies for Registered Nurses working in UK Care Homes.

 The Care Home Outcome Study and Staff Interviews in Care Homes Study described the cohort of older people living in care homes, their healthcare needs and how health and social care professionals responded to these in a crisis as part of the NIHR-PGfAR funded Medical Crises in Older People Programme.
-Further details of these studies are available under the publications tab.

 The Optimal Study used a realist approach to describe models of healthcare provided by the National Health Service (NHS) for Older People living in care homes and developed a programme theory explaining what the "active ingredients" were which enabled effective and cost-effective care for older people living in these settings.
-The full report and publications from this study are currently under peer-review and will be added to the publications tab upon completion.

 Future research interests include: